What is Personal Services Income (PSI) in Australia? The Complete Guide

 The Four Key PSI Tests

-To avoid PSI rules, you need to pass at least one of these tests.
-If you don’t, PSI rules apply and limit what you can claim.
+To avoid PSI rules applying, you need to pass at least one of these tests.
+If you do not pass any, PSI rules apply and limit what you can claim.

 1. Results Test

-• You’re paid for producing a result (not hourly or daily)
+• You are paid for producing a result, not on an hourly or daily basis

 • You provide your own equipment or tools

-• You’re liable to fix mistakes at your own cost
+• You are liable to fix mistakes at your own cost

-This is the most direct way to show you’re in business.
+This is the most direct way to demonstrate you are operating a genuine business.

 2. Unrelated Clients Test